Apartment Maintenance Charges Calculation in India

 Apartment maintenance fees are fees charged regularly for the management and upkeep of shared facilities in residential societies.
 Maintenance fees ensure safety, cleanliness, and maintenance of the infrastructure, thus maintaining the value of the property.

-In India, fees are calculated using one of three models, based on either per square foot of apartment area used, the equal distribution of costs among owners, a hybrid distribution of both.
+In India, fees are calculated using one of three models, based on either per square foot of apartment area used, the equal distribution of costs among owners, or a hybrid distribution of both.
 These methods determine what each owner will pay.

-Maintenance fees cover laundry facilities or other consumables; staff or member salaries, utilities repair, garbage and general cleaning, common-use amenities (swimming pools), a sinking fund towards future large expenditures (roof repairs), and insurance for the society.
+Maintenance fees cover laundry facilities or other consumables; staff or member salaries, utilities, repair, garbage and general cleaning, common-use amenities (swimming pools), a sinking fund towards future large expenditures (roof repairs), and insurance for the society.

-Yes, only when the monthly maintenance charges exceed ₹7,500; and the society’s turnover exceeds ₹20 lakhs.
+Yes, only when the monthly maintenance charges exceed ₹7,500, and the society’s turnover exceeds ₹20 lakhs.

-Varies widely: average ₹4,000–₹15,000 in Mumbai and ₹1,500–₹6,000 in Hyderabad.
+Varies widely: average ₹4,000 to ₹15,000 in Mumbai and ₹1,500 to ₹6,000 in Hyderabad.
 The national average is ₹2 to ₹25 per sq. ft, per month.